wraiford/encrypt-gib/README.md

 ## core implementation - stream mode

 _note: This is a description of the stream mode of the algorithm.
 This does not mean it is a stream-only algorithm.
-See the multipass section below for a block-like construction._
+See the block section below for a variable-block construction._

 The encryption and decryption code resides in `encrypt-decrypt.ts`.
 It exports two public functions: `encrypt` and `decrypt`.

-Here is a walkthrough of the non-multipass stream-only encrypt and decrypt processes.
+Here is a walkthrough of the stream-only encrypt and decrypt processes.

+_note: The following code is simplified for the example (removed logging, error handling, validation, etc.) Refer to [`encrypt-decrypt.ts`](./src/encrypt-decrypt.mts) for actual code._

 ### `encrypt`